andreasKroepelin/polylux/book/src/themes.md

 ```typ
 (dictionary, array of content) => content
 ```
+We call these functions the _variants_ of the theme.
-You can define an arbitrary amount of such functions as values of the `variants` dictionary, but one of them must be stored under the key `"default"`.
+You can define an arbitrary amount of them but one must be stored under the key `"default"` in your theme.

 The meta data referred to above are a dictionary containing any extra keyword arguments that the user has specified in their call to `#slide`.